conradhuebler/SupraFit/README.md

 # SupraFit

-A Open Source Qt5 based fitting tool for supramolecular titration experiments (NMR, UV-VIS and Calorimetry) and Michaelis Menten Kinetics
+A Open Source Qt5 based fitting tool for supramolecular titration experiments (NMR, UV-VIS and Calorimetry) and Michaelis Menten Kinetics.

+A short introduction can be downloaded [here](https://github.com/conradhuebler/SupraFit/raw/master/docs/Quickstart.pdf).
+For question, comments, feedback etc. please use the email adress on page 18 in that Quickstart.

 ## Download and requirements
 git clones automatically fisher_dist and libpeakpick.